rpm-software-management/rpm/docs/manual/macros.md

 Most rpm configuration is done via macros.
 There are numerous places from which macros are read, in recent rpm versions the macro path can be seen with `rpm --showrc|grep "^Macro path"`.
 If there are multiple definitions of the same macro, the last one wins.

-User-level configuration goes to ~/.rpmmacros which is always the last one in the path.
+Per-user macros are always the last in the path.
+As of rpm >= 4.20, rpm primarily looks for per-user configuration inside `~/.config/rpm` directory (as per `XDG_CONFIG_HOME` specification), but falls back to the traditional `~/.rpmmacros` location if necessary.

 The macro file syntax is simply: